Michelle Remembers: Investigation and debunking

 Pazder was a credentialed psychiatrist and fellow of the Royal College of Physicians and Surgeons of Canada, and the book states that its source materials (therapy tapes) were scrutinized.
 However, the accuracy of the allegations in Michelle Remembers was questioned soon after the book was published.
 After the book's publication, Pazder withdrew his assertion that it was the Church of Satan that had abused Smith when Anton LaVey (who founded the church years after the alleged events of Michelle Remembers) threatened to sue for libel.

 In an October 27, 1980 article in the magazine Maclean's, Paul Grescoe interviewed Smith's father, Jack Proby, who denied the allegations against Smith's mother, Virginia (who died in 1964), and claimed he could refute all the allegations in the book.
 Grescoe also noted that the book failed to make any mention of Smith's two sisters, Charyl (younger) and Tertia (older), or that Pazder and Smith (both Catholics) had divorced their spouses and married each other.
 The book also fails to mention any police investigations or any attempt Pazder made to involve the police in verifying any of the book's accusations.

+However, in a September 30, 1990 article in London England's Sunday Mail, "Michelle Remembers: The Debunking of a Myth Why the original “ritual abuse” victim may have suffered only from her childhood fantasies," Proby confirmed that a tragic car accident did indeed happen even though it went unreported: "What I do recall was us once coming across a fatal crash in our car.
+We saw two cars smashed together, and a woman lying in the road bleeding to death.
+Her intestines were hanging out, and it was a horrible sight.
+Michelle started to scream, and we could not stop her for ages."

 The authors of a 1995 book found no newspaper record of the car crash that the book describes in the time frame described despite the fact that the local newspaper reported on all vehicle accidents at the time.
 Former neighbors, teachers and friends were interviewed and yearbooks from Smith's elementary school were reviewed and found no indication of Smith being absent from school or missing for lengthy periods of time, including the alleged 81-day non-stop ceremony.
 Ultimately the book's authors were unable to find anyone who knew Smith during the 1950s who could corroborate any of the details in her allegations.